grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 ### What to put on a TODO list?

 Everything that we need addressed but is out of scope of the current Statement.
-Those items may be related to implementing unimplemented methods, to add whole functionalities (such items are usually broken further into more fine-grained sub tasks as soon as we start implementing them), they might be reminders to take a better look at something (e.g. "investigate what is this component’s policy for logging errors") or questions about the domain that need to get answered.
+Those items may be related to implementing unimplemented methods, to add whole functionalities (such items are usually broken further into more fine-grained sub tasks as soon as we start implementing them), they might be reminders to take a better look at something (e.g. "investigate what is this component's policy for logging errors") or questions about the domain that need to get answered.
 If we tend to get carried away too much in coding and miss our lunch, we can even add a reminder ("TODO: eat lunch!").
 I never encountered a case where I needed to share this TODO list with anyone else, so I treat it as my personal sketchbook.
 I recommend the same to you - the list is yours!

 ### How to pick items from a TODO list?